canonical/platform-engineering-docs/onboarding/how-to/get-started-with-the-bastion-systems.md

 `git push git+ssh://codethulu@git.launchpad.net/~<USERNAME>/canonical-terraform-plans <BRANCHNAME>`

-> https://code.launchpad.net/canonical-terraform-plans will generate the commands specific to your user, as well as provide recent information about branch modifications.
+> [The Canonical Terraform Plans Launchpad](https://code.launchpad.net/canonical-terraform-plans) will generate the commands specific to your user, as well as provide recent information about branch modifications.

 You should now be able to generate a merge proposal and add any necessary reviewers.